Green jobs

 Identifying green jobs

-There is currently no official UK definition of green jobs based on the industry or occupation of employment.
-In the USA the O*NET Program has developed a list of occupations identified as green.
-These occupations can be further categorised based on how they are impacted by green economy activities and technologies:
+There is currently no official UK definition of jobs impacted by green economy activities and technologies.
+In the USA, the O*NET Program has developed a list of occupations identified as green.
+These occupations are in three categories :

 • Green new and emerging, where the green economy creates the need for unique work and worker requirements, leading to new occupations.